rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 The **ink trap** refers to the negative space (or lack thereof) inside of a letterform that would traditionally be used to trap ink when printed (or stamped), but is now (as many other aspects of typography) an artifact of older technologies that remains popular for stylistic reasons.

-The **aperture** is the opening, notably in lowercase "a" and "e" which has a sizeable impact on both aesthetic and readability.
+The **aperture** is the opening, notably in lowercase "a" and "e" which has a sizeable impact on both aesthetic and readability (notably, lowercase "c" can be confused with "o" if the aperture is too small).

 The **bowl** is the stroke around a curve in a letterform, such as in the "o" or "a."